 Some 2000 years ago fish symbols represented the current equinox constellation Pisces, embodied in first Christian symbols.
 Jesus was named after the Latinized Greek word for fish: ICHTHYS.
-Another Christian symbol, the sacrificed lamb, is a parallel to the slaughtered bull after the age of Taurus during the age of Aries.
+Another Christian symbol, the sacrificed lamb, is a parallel to the slaughtered bull after the age of Taurus during the age of Aries (see Figure 9).